-Of course in the material world the scientific method works well up to a point, however, in the social world it can lead to biological reductionism.
-Education becomes the relationship between delivered knowledge and (long term) cognition.
+Of course in the material world the scientific method works well up to a point, however, in the social world, it can lead to biological reductionism.
+Education becomes the relationship between delivered knowledge and (long-term) cognition.
 A cause and effect relationship that can be studied using the scientific method, education, however, is traduced to a truth proposition and the ability of a learner to remember it.
-Evidence is the tail that wags the educational dog.
+The evidence is the tail that wags the educational dog.

 Biesta (2014) discussing the work of Dewey frames the problem in this way:

 For Dewey, the nub of the problem had to do with the fact that modern science had been interpreted through philosophical categories that predated modern science – such as the idea of truth as having to do with what is permanent and fixed and of knowledge as having to do with an unchanging reality ‘out there’.
 Dewey’s project, in a sense, was to explore what would happen if, rather than to interpret modern science through pre-scientific philosophical categories, we would interpret science and its claims to knowledge in its own terms.
 And the outcome of that exercise,as we have seen, is precisely that science can no longer claim to be the possessor of ultimate truth and ultimate rationality.